Semi-classical evaporative cooling: classical and quantum distributions: Thermodynamics of trapped atomic gases

-where $\mu_B$ is the Bohr magneton.
-From the physical point of view, in this potential, the notion of the degrees of freedom of the particle is lost, although we will refer to $\nu$ as the degrees of freedom, although they will no longer correspond to these.
+where $\mu_B$ denotes the Bohr magneton.
+In this potential, the physical interpretation of the degrees of freedom becomes ambiguous; nevertheless, $(2s)$ will continue to be used as a label for the effective number of degrees of freedom, despite the loss of direct physical correspondence.

-As expected, we can analytically determine both the number and the energy of classical and quantum gases.
-Furthermore, it will serve as our primary tool to show the differences as we approach degeneration temperatures.
-Without any more preambles, the general forms for the number or particles are:
+Both the number of particles and the energy of classical and quantum gases can be determined analytically.
+These expressions serve as the primary tool for illustrating the differences that arise as the system approaches the degeneracy temperature.
+The general expressions for the number of particles are

-for the classical and quantum gases, respectively. $K$ is reported in Table \ref{tab:c1002} for each considered potential.
-In a similar form for the energy:
+for the classical and quantum gases, respectively, where $K$, the \textit{mass factor}, is listed in Table~\ref{tab:traps} for each potential considered.
+The corresponding expressions for the internal energy are

-The equipartition theorem states that the average internal energy of a system of $N$ particles is given by $ E/N= \nu k_B T/2$, where $\nu$ represents the degrees of freedom\footnote{Although this does not strictly represent all external potentials.}.
+The equipartition theorem states that the mean internal energy per particle is $E/N = (2s) k_B T/2$, where $2s$ denotes the degrees of freedom.
+This expression holds only for potentials that are quadratic (harmonic) or have infinite walls (box).
+For the quadrupole potential, $U(\mathbf{r}) \propto |\mathbf{r}|$, the virial theorem yields a different kinetic-to-potential energy ratio.

+As stated in this subsection, the global thermodynamic variables of volume and pressure can be defined, and through them, the number of particles and the internal energy.
+Thus, as in the traditional framework of thermodynamics, it is possible to compute all the thermodynamic properties characterizing the system, such as the Helmholtz and Gibbs free energies, the grand potential, the enthalpy, the susceptibilities, etc. Of particular importance are the susceptibilities, which allow for the description of phase transitions.